muhtashimshahrier/muhtashimshahrier.github.io/_pages/projects.md

 ## 📘 Academic Coursework Projects

 - [Capstone Project: Multifaith Center Development in Azimpur](/capstone-multifaith/)
-  *Led a team project involving site planning, structural ang geotechnical design, environmental analysis, and Traffic Impact Assessment for a proposed multifaith center in Dhaka.*
+  *Led a team project involving site planning, structural and geotechnical design, environmental analysis, and Traffic Impact Assessment for a proposed multifaith center in Dhaka.*

 - [Trip Generation Modeling (Term Project)](/trip-generation-modeling/)
   *Regression-based modeling of weekday trip generation for students in Dhaka using socio-economic predictors and variable selection techniques.*